HyperJeanJean/TPW-TPI-Fixes/README.md

  - Optional: if you want to play on a 1080p monitor, you can copy the files from "TPW/1440x1080" into your installation folder, but be warned that this may have a negative impact on the game stability

 ## Theme Park Inc

+**DO NOT LAUNCH THE GAME UNTIL YOU HAVE COMPLETED ALL THE STEPS!
+OTHERWISE THE GAME WILL USE A FALLBACK FONT FOR MOST OF ITS IN-GAME TEXT.**

  - Install the game